LeAnn Rimes: 2000–2004: I Need You and Twisted Angel

 On October 1, 2002, Rimes released her seventh studio album Twisted Angel.
 The album was mainly produced by Desmond Child and was a drastic departure from her previous studio albums, containing a combination of dance-pop and adult contemporary with more adult material.
 The album was preceded by the single "Life Goes On", which experienced success internationally but failed to chart on the Billboard Hot 100 in the United States.
 The single was particularly successful in Australia, where it peaked at number seven and was certified Platinum.
 The second single released from the album was "Tic Toc", which became her first top-10 hit on the Billboard Dance Club Songs chart.
 Rimes received criticism from critics and fans alike for her decision to release a pop album.
 She explained: "I've gotten grilled a lot about that album.
 You know, people just didn't want me to experiment.
-When you're a teenager growing up, you learn alot about yourself, and that's what I did with my music.
+When you're a teenager growing up, you learn a lot about yourself, and that's what I did with my music.
 I did something different, something that not a lot of people expected me to do. [...]
 And, in a lot of ways, that did work for me.
 It was a great learning experience.
 So, nope, no regrets whatsoever."
 Twisted Angel was certified Gold by the RIAA.

 In July 2003, Rimes released her first children's book, titled Jag.
 In November, Rimes released her Greatest Hits compilation in North America; its international counterpart The Best of LeAnn Rimes was released in February 2004.
 Both compilations included a collaboration with Irish singer Ronan Keating on "Last Thing on My Mind", which was released as a single that May.
 The song was most successful in the United Kingdom, where it peaked at numbers 4 and 5 on the Scottish and UK singles charts, respectively.
 In October 2004, Rimes released her first Christmas album and eighth studio album What a Wonderful World.